RosanneUssery/WritingTracker/README.md

 ### Project Status
 * Add button works and populates to the database
 * Retrieve function works and pulls from the database
-* Update updates the title, but not the word count
+* Update updates the title and wordcount
-* Delete does not yet work
+* Delete removes the title from the database and website